eleven41/deploy-secrets/README.md

 The following `appSettings` should be configured:

-* vault:KmsKeyId - **(Required)** The ID of the key used to encrypt and decrypt values.
+* vault:KmsKeyId - **(Conditional)** The ID of the key used to encrypt values.
 This usually looks like a GUID.
+Only required to put key/values.
 * vault:BucketName - **(Required)** Name of the bucket to store the key/values.
 * vault:Prefix - (Optional) Prefix to use for the S3 object keys when stored in the bucket.
 For example, "settings/".